DanielPerezMoralesDev13/Configuraciones-Vscode/README.md

 ## **Advanced Configuration**

-1. **Language Configuration:** *Install and configure specific extensions for the programming languages you frequently use.
-These extensions can provide additional features such as advanced syntax highlighting, code completion, refactoring, and more.*
+1. **Language Configuration:** *Install and configure specific Extensións for the programming languages you frequently use.
+These Extensións can provide additional features such as advanced syntax highlighting, code completion, refactoring, and more.*

 2. **Integration with External Tools:** *Integrate Visual Studio Code with external tools such as version control systems (Git), debuggers, integrated terminals, etc., to enhance your workflow and productivity.*